 “You find yourself when you are outside the comfort zone,” says Jimmy Minardi, an athletic coach based in East Hampton, Aspen and Santa Barbara who is writing a book about the benefits of outdoor exercise.
 “You are constantly surveying your environment and adapting to it.
 Adapting to change is a primal need.”

 Confronting an uncontrolled environment — heat, hills, head winds and uneven pavement, for example — provides a tougher workout than a comparable routine indoors and stimulates the senses.
-Outdoor workouts have been associated with stronger feelings of revitalization, more energy and less tension
+Outdoor workouts have been associated with stronger feelings of revitalization, more energy and less tension than indoor exercise.

 “You find joy outside,” Minardi says.

 You’ll also find Vitamin D from sunlight, which helps you absorb calcium and promotes bone growth.